 - Pain caused by indigestion may be relieved by antacids.

-- People with migraine headache may need to take triptan medicines, which are a specific painkiller for migraine headaches.
+- People with a migraine headache may need to take triptan medicines, which are a special type of painkiller for migraine headaches.
 They're thought to work by reversing the changes in the brain that may cause migraine headaches.